Tips for managing your money and mental health in 2023

 3. Set your budget for the year ahead

-Setting a budget is important at any point, but it is essential to have one moving into Christmas and through to 2022.
+Setting a budget is important at any point, but it is essential to have one moving into the holiday period, including Christmas, New Year’s, and through to 2023.

-Online retailers and shops make it too easy to spend money without thinking.
+Online retailers and shops make it too easy to spend money.
 Discounts, sales, and offers on items and products we don't need (or even want) can leave us in large amounts of debt.
+This is especially true with large sales like Black Friday, Cyber Monday, and post-holiday season sales.

 Many budgeting apps are available to download for free on your smartphone or tablet.
 Also, check with your bank or building society as most now offer online budgeting tools.